shardulsrivastava/shardulsrivastava.github.io/_posts/2021-08-09-cloud-native-chaos-engineering-with-chaos-mesh.md

    EOF
    ```

-   this will create a CRD of type `NetworkChaos` that will introduce a latency of `1 seconds` in the response of application with labels `app:nginx` i.e nginx service for the next 60 seconds.
+   this will create a CRD of type `NetworkChaos` that will introduce a latency of `1 seconds` in the response of application with labels `app:nginx` i.e nginx service for the next `60 seconds`.

-4. Test the response of you nginx service now to see the delay of 1 seconds.
+4. Test the response of you nginx service now to see the delay of `1 seconds`.